quangxuan98765/Fraud-Detection/docs/TECHNICAL_DOCUMENTATION_DETAILS.md

 3. Introduction of a multi-level confidence detection approach that enables flexible operation along the precision-recall spectrum
 4. Quantification of relative importance for different graph metrics in fraud detection

-The results demonstrate that graph database approaches can achieve detection rates significantly higher than the baseline fraud prevalence, with the best configuration identifying nearly 50% of fraud cases while maintaining precision rates 9-20 times higher than random selection.
+The results demonstrate that graph database approaches can achieve detection rates significantly higher than the baseline fraud prevalence, with the best configuration identifying over 45% of fraud cases while maintaining precision rates 9.1 times higher than random selection.

+### 7.2 Adaptability to Different Fraud Rates

+One notable finding from our research was the system's ability to adapt to different fraud rates.
+When tested on a dataset with a higher fraud rate (1.38% compared to the typical 0.5%), the system maintained strong performance after parameter adjustments:

+1. **Feature Weight Optimization**: We increased the weights for hub score (22%) and normalized community size (18%) to better identify the structural patterns that became more pronounced with higher fraud rates.

+2. **Threshold Calibration**: The very high confidence detection threshold was raised from 1.05 to 1.08, while the community size threshold was tightened from 0.05 to 0.04, improving precision.

+3. **Confidence Level Adjustment**: Confidence thresholds were slightly lowered (high: 0.84, medium: 0.72, low: 0.56) to account for the higher base fraud rate.

+4. **Enhanced Filtering Logic**: The precision mode filtering was expanded to incorporate more sophisticated graph structure indicators, resulting in effective false positive reduction.

+These adjustments demonstrated that the graph-based approach is highly adaptable to varying fraud rates and can be recalibrated without major architectural changes, making it suitable for diverse financial environments.

-### 7.2 Future Research Directions
+### 7.3 Future Research Directions

 Several promising directions for future research have emerged: